pdmosses/metaborg.github.io/docs/references/statix/terms.md

 allows to inline several constraint results in terms.

 In this section, we explain the various types of terms that Statix supports, and, when appropriate, how their types should be declared.
-For a more in-depth explanation of the Statix Type System, see the section [Types](../types).

 !!! note "Terminology: Sort vs. Type"
     Throughout this reference manual, we use the term 'sort' for syntactic